Liberalism in Japan: Modern Japanese liberalism

 Since the 1990s, most conservative liberals have left the LDP.
-The JNP and Sakigake are the parties founded by Japanese conservative liberals against the LDP's nationalist project, which now lead to the DPJ-liberalism tradition.
-Japan's modern liberal party, DPJ, which has been in full swing since the 1990s, was led by moderates of the right-wing LDP and left-wing JSP.
+The Japan New Party (JNP) and New Party Sakigake are the parties founded by Japanese conservative-liberals against the LDP's nationalist project, which lead to the Democratic Party of Japan (DPJ)-liberalism tradition.
+Japan's previous liberal party, the DPJ, was led by moderates of both the right-wing LDP and left-wing JSP.

 Currently, the LDP has not been considered a liberal party.
 In the past, liberals in the LDP became opposition forces after leaving the party, so "liberal" generally became a force against "conservative" in Japanese politics in the 21st century.
-The current DPJ-liberalism tradition is being continued by the CDPJ.
+The current DPJ-liberalism tradition is being continued by the Constitutional Democratic Party of Japan (CDPJ).

-Since Japanese conservatism was influenced by Shinto, Japan's radical liberalism and democratic socialism against it were influenced by Christianity.
+Since Japanese conservatism was influenced by Shinto, Japan's radical liberalism and democratic socialism were more influenced by Christianity.

 As the LDP becomes an increasingly solid conservative party, and the socialist movement that led the traditional anti-LDP camp has lost control in Japan's opposition political camp, gradually shifting from the centre-right "liberal" in the European and Australian sense of the past to the centre-left "liberal" in the American sense.
-Currently, the LDP is the largest right-wing conservative party in Japan, and the CDPJ is the largest centre-left liberal party in Japan.
+Currently, the LDP is the largest conservative party in Japan, and the CDPJ is the largest liberal party in Japan.

 Timeline

+The sign ⇒ means a reference to another party in that scheme.
+For inclusion in this scheme it isn't necessary that parties labelled themselves "liberal".